Postdoctoral Research Associate, University of Massachusetts Amherst

 During the 2010/2011 Edinburgh academic year I organized the School of Mathematic's PG Colloquium and the previous year I served as one of the two elected postgraduate representatives in the Graduate School.

-I have a lovely wife and a son.
+I have a lovely wife, a son, and a daughter.
 Originally from Philadelphia, I graduated with a BA in Mathematics from the University of Pennsylvania in 2008 where I held a Mayor's Scholarship.
 I'm very thankful for the help and support I received from the PENNCAP office during my studies.
 While attending Penn I worked for the Free Library of Philadelphia where I assisted the Office of Public Service Support in collecting data on outreach programs and managing grants.
 I also presented science and technology literacy programs.
 I also helped run Penn's Science and Technology Wing and Pi Mu Epsilon, the undergraduate mathematics society.